-ABNS diplomates must follow the processes defined by the ABNS and ABPNS.
+RCPSC diplomates must follow a process done through the ABPNS that will mirror the ABNS process.

 The process must start within two years of the failure to maintain CC currency.

 Payment of a fee defined by the ABPNS, which is non-refundable even if the re-entry process is not successful.